aknay/aknay.github.io/_posts/2017-06-29-akka-stream-in-bite-size-Part-1-basic.markdown

 #### **Reference**

-1. The Akka Steam docs are really good way to start and it can be found [here](http://doc.akka.io/docs/akka/2.5.3/scala/stream/stream-quickstart.html#stream-quickstart){:target="_blank"}.
+1. The Akka Steam docs is really good way to start and it can be found [here](http://doc.akka.io/docs/akka/2.5.3/scala/stream/stream-quickstart.html#stream-quickstart){:target="_blank"}.

 2. This stackoverflow [post](https://stackoverflow.com/questions/35120082/how-to-get-started-with-akka-streams){:target="_blank"} is really helpful.